-External Fiscal Registers
+External Fiscal Registrars

-Step 1: Register a new FCR model.
-For this, you need to implement the ICashRegisterFactory interface and register it by calling API methods:
+To do this, you need to implement the interface ICashRegisterFactory and register it by calling the API methods:

 var cashRegisterFactory = new SampleCashRegisterFactory();

-Step 2: Add a new FCR model.
-For this, you need to implement the ICashRegister interface and add its instance to ICashRegisterFactory.Create():
+To do this, you need to implement the interface ICashRegister and create its instance in the method ICashRegisterFactory.Create():

 class SampleCashRegisterFactory : MarshalByRefObject, ICashRegisterFactory